dkirkby/E4S/first-prog.md

 ![First circuit construction](img/first-circuit.jpg)

 Note that an LED is directional, i.e. does not work the same way forwards and backwards.
 This means you need to insert it into your breadboard with the correct orientation.
-Don't worry if you get this wrong since it will do any damage.
+Don't worry if you get this wrong since it will not do any damage.
 In this case, the longer wire on the LED should be connected to the resistor (through a hidden breadboard wire).

 The corresponding electrical diagram is: